Kyoto Art Center, 2021

 Biostasis is a period of steady inactivity in which an organism, while remaining alive, undergoes the suspension of all its metabolic processes.

 Guided by a scientist, Stasis creates the conditions for a crucian carp to activate its self-regulating system to undergo cryogenic preservation.
-By simulating and capturing these conditions Stasis searches for a biological state that hovers between living and non-living.
+By simulating and capturing these conditions Stasis searches for an “undead” state that hovers between the living and the non-living.

 Director | Maya Watanabe